conda/ceps/cep-recipe-tests.md

 The `build` environment SHOULD be stacked on top of the `run` environment (ie. the PATH entries of the `build` environment take precedence).
-The script MUST be executed with the current work dir set to a temporary folder containing a copy of the extra test files (from the `$PREFIX/etc/conda/test-files/<package-identifier>/<id>/` folder).
-If there are no extra test files and the folder does not exist, the current working directory SHOULD be an empty folder.
+The script MUST be executed in the `cwd` stored in the script section.
+If there is no `cwd` stored (there are no extra test files and the folder does not exist), the current working directory SHOULD be a temporary empty folder.

+> Note: should we copy the cwd folder to a temporary location to prevent editing
+> the source files?

 #### Python test